The Complete USB-C & Wireless Charging Guide (2026): GaN, Qi2, and Cables That Actually Deliver

 USB-C charging in 2026 is faster, smaller, and more confusing than ever.
 Here is the complete guide — GaN wall chargers, Qi2 wireless, cables, power banks — with every SolderMag pick in one map.

 USB-C charging is supposedly the universal standard.
 In practice, it's a tangle of wattages, protocols, cable certifications, and marketing claims that deliver 30% of what the box promises.
-This is the complete SolderMag map — every decision you need to make, every category you need to buy, every pick we've tested, and what "fast charge" actually means in 2026.
+This is the complete SolderMag map: every decision you need to make, every category worth considering, and what "fast charge" actually means in 2026.

 The only five numbers that matter